Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Community Orientated Advanced Child Therapeutic Counselling Practice

 IATE Diploma in Community Wellbeing Practice for Children, Young People, Families and Organisations

 (Undergraduate Associate Certificate UEL)

-Community wellbeing and organisational change can be enabled, enhanced and developed through mindful facilitation and quality of therapeutic care.
+Community wellbeing and organisational change can be enabled, enhanced and developed through mindful facilitation and trauma-informed care.
 This course inspires innovation, creativity and co-production working collaboratively with children and young people, families and organisations to achieve their aims and goals.
 Placements provide opportunities for action research, inquiry and evaluation in developing community wellbeing projects which draw upon creative leadership skills, vision and imagination, as well as the core competencies to plan, manage and appraise professional practice.
 This course is delivered on weekends over three terms in a one year period.